 If I were to tell someone the contents of my refrigerator I might say something like.
 I have milk, ketchup, pickles, eggs, and some fuzzy blue stuff in the back.
 In written form, each element is separated by a comma, and we picture this in our minds when we speak and hear.
 In a language without punctuation, list elements are separated with “and.”

-Restating my list without commas, I might say: I have milk and pickles and eggs and some left over fuzzy blue stuff.
+Restating my list without commas, I might say: I have milk and pickles and eggs and some fuzzy blue stuff in the back.

 Examples of this are found in many places in the Book of Mormon: